sachit-n/backpropagation_feedforwardNN/README.md

 # backpropagation_feedforwardNN
-Writing the feedforward neural network algorithm and using it to predict handwritten digits, without using tensorflow, keras and similar packages.
+Writing the feedforward neural network algorithm using Numpy, without using tensorflow, keras and similar packages.